 The Ohio Emergency Operations Plan provides a comprehensive framework for statewide emergency management while:

-Ohio EMA also works in cooperation with the Ohio Environmental Protection Agency and the Ohio Department of Health in administering and carrying-out activities and responsibilities related to the U.S. Department of Energy (USDOE) facility in Piketon, Ohio , which is leased by the United States Enrichment Corporation (USEC).
+Ohio EMA works in cooperation with Ohio Environmental Protection Agency and Ohio Department of Health in administering and carrying out activities and responsibilities related to the U.S. Department of Energy (USDOE) facility in Piketon, Ohio , which is leased by the United States Enrichment Corporation (USEC).
 The name of the facility is the Portsmouth American Centrifuge Plant (www.usec.com).

 Ohio EMA conducts annual reviews of county Emergency Operations Plans on a four-year cycle, based on the federal fiscal year, October 1 through September 30, to coincide with federal funding cycles.
 These reviews will improve the overall quality of plans statewide and, more importantly, facilitate county-to-county and county-to-state interactions during disasters.